 Changes in interest rates affect our operating performance and financial condition in diverse ways.
 Our profitability depends in substantial part on our "net interest spread," which is the difference between the rates we receive on loans and investments and the rates we pay for deposits and other sources of funds.
 Our net interest spread will depend on many factors that are partly or entirely outside our control, including competition, federal economic, monetary and fiscal policies, and economic conditions generally.
 Historically, net interest spreads for other financial institutions have widened and narrowed in response to these and other factors, which are often collectively referred to as "interest rate risk."
-Over the last few years, the Bank, along with most other financial institutions, has experienced a "margin squeeze" as drastic interest rate decreases have made it difficult to maintain a more favorable net interest spread.
-During 2014, the Bank's margin and spread began to improve slightly even though the rate environment remained low and flat.
-Overall, 2015 ended with a slight tightening of the margin as compared to 2014 though remained above 2013's levels.
-We have experienced the first increase in rates by the Federal Reserve in December.
-Maturities of higher rate deposits aided the decrease in cost of funds.
-This widening of the margin directly correlated to the improvement of the Bank's loan to asset ratio.
+During 2014, the Company's margin and spread began to improve slightly even though the rate environment remained low and flat.
+2015 ended with a slight tightening of the margin as compared to 2014 and for 2016 the Company's margin improved.
+This widening of the margin directly correlated to the improvement of the Bank's loan to asset ratio and was aided by the Federal Reserve rate increase in December 2015.